 Kansas law provides job protection for jurors.
 According to Kansas law, employers may not fire or threaten to fire an employee because of jury service.
 The court can provide documentation of jury service upon request.

 Even though I have received a Summons, is it possible that I will not be required to come to court during the dates shown?

 Yes.
 It is impossible to predict the number of trials that will take place each week.
 Some of the jury trials that are scheduled are settled, dismissed, or otherwise resolved without requiring a jury.
 For this reason, we have implemented the juror call-in system.
-Jurors need to call 785-832-5108 between 5:30 p.m. on Friday and 8:00 a.m. on Monday, the weekend before your beginning date.
-A recorded phone message will give reporting information based on your Group Number.
-You will be told when you are to report or when you are to call again.
+Jurors need to call 785-832-5108 after 5:30 p.m. on Fridays and Tuesdays during your jury service period, starting the Friday before your service starts.

 Cases will usually be heard by juries of six or twelve jurors.
-A larger group, called a panel, will be sent to the courtroom where the jurors will be questioned by the lawyers in a process called Voir Dire.
-A juror may be excused from the panel if it is shown that the juror cannot act impartially concerning the case to be heard.
-After Voir Dire is completed, each side is allowed to remove a given number of jurors from the panel without having to show any reason.
-The remaining panel members become the jurors for the case.
+A larger group, called a panel, will be sent to the courtroom where the jurors will be questioned by the lawyers in a process called Voir Dire (jury selection).

 The average trial lasts between one-and-a-half and two days.